-If your charger has been specified for use in Continental Europe it will contain a European two pin plug.
+If your charger has been specified for use in Continental Europe it will contain a European two pin plug which does not have a fuse.
+In this case the fuse is located in the fascia panel of the charger.

-11.9 Connecting the charger and charging
+11.10 Connecting the charger and charging

 The wheelchair can be charged via the charger socket at the front of the VR2 remote control.
-(Fig.11.6).
+(Fig.11.13).

 Connect the charger to the mains supply by means of the mains plug and switch on.